-This example creates an invitation to a customer event, including a registration form (using a block), a thank you for the registration-page, and a teaser block for the start page.
-All content items for the event are scheduled to publish at the same time.
+This example creates an invitation to a customer event, including a registration form (using a block), a thank you for the registration page, and a teaser block for the start page.
+All content items for the event are scheduled to be published at the same time.

-- Create a new project for the event from the project bar and call it Customer event.
+- Create a project for the event from the project bar and call it Customer event.

 - Prepare a page with information on the event.
 The page is automatically added to the project.
-You can set the page to Ready to publish or do that at a later stage.
+You can set the page to Ready to publish or do that later.